 What Do Great Horned Owls Eat?

 Like all owls, Great Horned Owls are birds of prey, making a meal of what is available to them in the ecosystem.
-Though they will feed on other birds such as ducks and geese, up to ninety percent of their diet consists of mammals, including rabbits, opossum, woodchucks, and similar.
-It is also one of the few predators to feed on a skunk.
+Although they will feed on other birds, such as ducks and geese, up to ninety percent of their diet consists of mammals, including rabbits, opossums, woodchucks, and similar species.
+It is also one of the few predators that feed on skunks.
 They also feed on smaller mammals such as voles, mice, squirrels, and chipmunks.
 When prey populations are low, they will feed on reptiles, amphibians, fish, and large insects.
-[Heintzelman]
+[7]

 Unlike the smaller barn owl that will only eat live prey, the Great Horned Owl will eat carrion if necessary.

 Owls do not digest food in the same manner that we do.
-They swallow their food whole, and the parts that cannot be digested, the bones, teeth, fur, etc., are compacted into pellets and coughed up.
+They swallow their food whole, and the parts that they can’t digest, such as bones, teeth, and fur, are compacted into pellets and coughed up.
+[8]

 Will a Great Horned Owl Eat a Cat?

-If you have a small pet and an owl takes up residence around your property, it is important to know what kind of owl you are dealing with.
-Unlike the smaller barn owl that can fall prey to a large housecat, the Great Horned Owl is a fierce hunter who will feed on domestic pets and livestock such as cats and chickens, especially if the wild prey populations are down.
-[Heintzelman]
+If you have a small pet and an owl takes up residence around your property, it is essential to know what kind of owl you are dealing with.
+Unlike the smaller barn owl, which can fall prey to a large housecat, the Great Horned Owl is a fierce hunter that will feed on domestic pets and livestock, such as cats and chickens, especially when wild prey populations are scarce.
+[9]

-According to Steve Lewis, a raptor specialist with US Fish and Wildlife Service in Juneau, it is not a common occurrence.
+According to Steve Lewis, a raptor specialist with the US Fish and Wildlife Service in Juneau, it is not a common occurrence.
 “I have not heard a lot of cases of owls attacking pets,” Lewis said.
 “There are Great Horned Owls around almost every community in Alaska, and you don’t hear about this.
 If this were a common event, it would be documented more often, and it doesn’t happen a lot.”
-[Alaska Dept. Fish and Game]
+[11]

 How Do Great Horned Owls Catch Their Prey?

-Unlike many owls that like to glide close to the ground in search of prey, the Great Horned Owl likes to sit quietly and perch, awaiting its unsuspecting prey.
-It uses its low-light vision to seek out its prey but depends on its hearing, which is ten times that of a human.
+Unlike many owls that prefer to glide close to the ground in search of prey, the Great Horned Owl has a unique hunting strategy.
+It sits quietly and perches, using its exceptional low-light vision to seek out prey.
+However, its most impressive hunting tool is its hearing, which is ten times more sensitive than that of a human.
 Once it pinpoints its prey, it silently swoops down, preparing its talons to extend to grab the prey, which can exert a force of almost thirty pounds.
-It uses this force to sever the spine of larger prey.
-[Cornell]
+It uses this force to sever the spine of larger prey, demonstrating its efficiency as a predator.
+[12]

 Do Great Horned Owls Have Predators?